Best gaming headsets in 2024: I'd bet my ears on these headphones

 ❌ You can spare a little more budget: If you can spend a bit more on your gaming headset, the Cloud Alpha is a really good get and often very affordable.

-The best budget gaming headset going, the Corsair HS55 delivers an impressive package of quality audio, a handy microphone, and a good build quality.
+The best budget gaming headset going, the Corsair HS55 delivers an impressive package of quality audio, a handy microphone, and good build quality.
 Not often will you find such a well-rounded headset going for so little.

-The HS55 headset is much comfier than Corsair's previous budget models.
+It's much comfier than Corsair's previous budget models, such as the HS50.
 The plush earcups on the HS55 make for a stark comparison to the HS50's stiff and unbudging foam.
-The HS55 is also lighter, at 284g, which has a big impact on comfort over long periods.
-I wore this pair for the better part of a week, eight hours a day, and I didn't feel the urge to throw them off at any point.
-They can be a little sweaty on hot days due to the leatherette material they're covered in, but that's a pretty common drawback among gaming headsets in this price range.
+The HS55 is also lighter, at 284 g, which has a big impact on comfort over long periods.
+Wear these for a week, eight hours a day, and you won't feel the urge to throw them off at any point.

-You're getting a comfier and lighter headset in the HS55 over the HS50, and ultimately I feel it's worth the slight price bump for those improvements.
+You're getting a comfier and lighter headset in the HS55 over the HS50, and ultimately we feel it's worth the slight price bump for those improvements.
 The HS55 feels a little cheaper than the HS50, however, with more of a plasticky feel to it.
 Thankfully it still feels robust and is clearly well put together nonetheless.

 Read our full Corsair HS55 Stereo review.